The Soul Star ⭐️ Algoritmo

 In time he accepted the myth of the Soul Star with a good-humoured shrug.
 Even if God didn’t exist, and even if we were therefore obliged to create Him, the same could be said of the soul and the afterlife.

 This reasoning didn’t make him feel particularly god-like, even though he was closer to a Creator God than any other known being in the Kraslika.
-He figured that the creation of a fractal afterlife was just a matter of time.
+The reason he was so humble about it was that the creation of a fractal afterlife was just a matter of time.
 He assumed that other afterlife stars or planets, or some other type of place, would be created, sooner or later.

-(Well, the body was more or less the same, except certain species needed some modification to breath air, to navigate Algorithmian space and gravity, and to consume Agloritmian food.
+(Well, the body was more or less the same, except certain species needed some modification to breath air, to navigate Algorithmian space and gravity, and to consume Aglorithmian food.
 People also got to choose the best version of their body, which meant that they generally chose their young adult physiology.
-Plastic surgery was, of course, available upon request!)
+Plastic surgery was, of course, available upon request.
+In the district of Canfranciso, you could even alter your sex slightly, swap hormones with friends, and use any change room you felt like.)

 Algotodo’s cipher also destroyed all traces of how the algorithms arrived at this artificial intelligence.
 It also destroyed all traces of how it might be checked, serviced, or tampered with it.

-It was up to the last of the Seven, to add up all they had done.
+It was up to the last of the Seven to complete all they had worked on for five hundred years.
 It was for this that they called him Algotodo the Vicinese, the only person in the cosmos who could knit the algorithms into a grand totality, who could detonate the algonuclear bomb, and who could, like Moses, lead the people of the Kraslika into Eternity.

-All of this sounded like overblown poetry to Algotodo.
-For he hadn’t been able to bring with him to Algoritmo the very people who deserved to travel across the red sea of the radiation blast and through the desert of their imploded bodies.
-They, and not he, deserved to enter the New Jerusalem, the City of Eternity.
+All of this sounded like an overblown story to Algotodo.
+For he hadn’t been able to bring to Algoritmo the very people who deserved to travel across the red sea of the radiation blast and through the desert of their imploded bodies.
+They, as much as he, deserved to enter the New Jerusalem, the City of Eternity.
 It ought to have been his dear friend Algoancora, for at least she believed in the afterlife.
 As it was, the fractal afterlife had been set in motion by a mighty Creator who didn’t believe in God.

 His loved ones and his dear friends were all gone now.
 Gone into the belly of the beast.
 Just like Mai.
 He, on the other hand, had made it not beyond that bourn beyond which no traveller returns, but around that bourn to a place where from now on all travellers would return.